 Students must meet with their faculty advisor for the purpose of developing a plan of study.
 It is the student's responsibility to meet all requirements for the degree as specified by the graduate program, the department, the College of Graduate Studies and the University of Toledo.
-Students are encouraged to complete the plan of study during the first semester of matriculation.
+Students are encouraged to complete the plan of study during the first semester of matriculation and no later than the first academic year.